mitchty/orb/readme.md

 note, picking system just removes any changes from $PATH.

-## non-interactively muck with $PATH
+## Non-interactively muck with $PATH

-orb use 1.9.3-p327
+> orb use ruby-1.9.3-p327
+> opl use perl-5.18.0
+> opy use python-3.3.2

 ## I don't like it, how do I remove it?

-No worries, typing *orb implode* removes everything it sets up.
+No worries, typing *orb implode* removes everything it sets up in the current shell.
+Then simply remove the directory.

 Thats it (for now)!